lz-midway/zillow_scraper/README.txt

 Directory structure:

-data/ # directiory for storing housing data
+data/ # directiory for storing housing data and input configuration

-input.txt # for storing input such as housing regions, etc
+data/input.txt # for storing input such as housing regions, etc

 main.py # the main running loop